fractalmandala/brhatNew/src/routes/dhiti/indiasstorytellingtradition.md

 The Facetious Nights of Straparola (1550-1555), also known as The Nights of Straparola, is a collection of 75 stories by Italian fairy-tale collector Giovanni Francesco Straparola.
 Modeled after Boccaccio’s Decameron which was directly inspired by stories from the Vetālapañcaviṃśati; it is significant as often being called the first European storybook to contain fairytales, and would later influence fairy tale authors like Charles Perrault and Jacob and Wilhelm Grimm.

 #### The Pañcatantra
 > Who is not made a better man
 > By contact with a noble friend?
 > A water-drop on lotus-leaves
 > Assumes the splendor of a pearl
-> — Pañcatantra iii.
-61
+<cite>Pañcatantra iii.
+61</cite>

 Franklin Edgerton, in his *Panchatantra Reconstructed* wrote: